 Turmeric tea, derived from pure turmeric powder, can be drunk once day, and you only need half a teaspoon (2 or 3 grams) in powdered or freshly grated form to enjoy its benefits.

 6. Exercise and sleep

-We know you know this.
-Exercise boosts glutathione levels and reduces oxidative stress, which reduces glutathione.
+One of the ways to increase glutathione levels in your body is to exercise regularly.
+This activity effectively reduces oxidative stress by increasing your glutathione levels.
 Thirty minutes of light to medium cardio exercise such as walking and jogging, together with some resistance training is enough to trigger its benefits.

 Sleep, too, is essential for good health; without it, you’re open to oxidative stress and the risk of hormonal imbalances.
 Sleep 7-9 hours a day to keep glutathione levels steady in your system.

 Excessive intake of alcoholic beverages can prevent glutathione from maximizing its effect on your skin.
 Studies show that one of the lesser-known effects of alcoholism and excessive alcohol intake is lung damage.
 This is likely caused by the depletion of glutathione levels in the lungs.

 Studies show that healthier lungs have up to a thousand times more glutathione compared to lungs undergoing oxidative stress caused by alcohol use.
 Therefore, moderating the amount of alcohol you drink can help your body maintain healthy levels of glutathione.

 As you can see, changing or improving your diet, sleeping, and exercise habits can do wonders for health and skin!
 Maximize your efforts with the help of Gluta-C moisturizing whitening soap – and watch glutathione do wonders for your skin, both inside and out.